E-Course

 Partnering with Survivors

-Partnering with adult survivors around the safety and well-being of their children is a central focus of domestic violence-informed practice.
-Domestic violence survivors and professionals share the common goals: for the abuse to stop and for the children to thrive.
+Partnering with adult survivors around the safety and well-being of their children is a central focus of domestic abuse–informed practice.
+Domestic violence survivors and professionals share common goals: for the abuse to stop and for the children to thrive.

 By working with, not against the adult survivor, practitioners are more likely to be successful in their role related to child safety and well-being.
 The adult survivor is their natural ally.